sammy-boii/Progress/react-app/notes.md

 ```

-#### <span style = 'color : green'> UseRef will return a object with a property 'current'.
+  UseRef will return a object with a property 'current'.
 The current's value will be wtv is passed in useRef

-#### <span style = 'color : green'> It can also be used to store mutable values as change in it's value doesn't re-render the component unlike states.
+  It can also be used to store mutable values as change in it's value doesn't re-render the component unlike states.

 ```js
 const countRef = useRef(0);